 - Prebiotic foods (onion & garlic)

-- Some naturally gluten free grains such as rice, corn, millet, amaranth
+- May be some naturally gluten free grains such as rice, corn, millet, amaranth

 Since gluten can be very sneaky and not easily detected in pre-packaged foods, it helps to educate yourself on what foods and products are safe to consume.
-The Celiac Disease Foundation (https://www.coeliac.org.au/ )offers support in this area.
+The Coeliac Disease Foundation (https://www.coeliac.org.au/ ) offers support in this area.

 - Wheat – found in pasta, breads, biscuits, cereals, snack bars, baking flours, packaged foods

-- Certain gluten free grains can be contaminated, even when specified on the label.
+- Up to 25% of gluten free grains can be contaminated, even when specified on the label.